Do you remember what was Big in '04?

-None of those things are big anymore, but behind the scenes at VH1's Big in '04 Awards something much more momentous was brewing.
+None of those things are big anymore, but behind the scenes at VH1's Big in '04 Awards on Dec.
+1, something much more momentous was brewing.

-Well, neither of their lives would ever be the same, because they've been together ever since, but de Rossi emerged like a butterfly from her chrysalis, slowly but surely and finally embracing who she was.
+Of course, neither of their lives would ever be the same, because they've been together ever since, but de Rossi was the one who emerged like a butterfly from her chrysalis, finally embracing who she was.

-The star of Ally McBeal and Arrested Development hadn't been avoiding relationships with women.
-Not since her 1999 divorce from Mel Metcalfe, anyway.
-(She says she married him for the green card, but in the end she couldn't bring herself to take advantage of their "great, caring relationship.")
-In fact, she was in a relationship with writer and filmmaker Francesca Gregorini when she met DeGeneres.
+The now-50-year-old hadn't been avoiding relationships with women, or at least she hadn't since her 1999 divorce from Mel Metcalfe.
+(The Australian actress said she married him for the green card, but in the end she couldn't bring herself to take advantage of their "great, caring relationship.")

-But as she would soon admit, as she tottered into the real-deal spotlight as the partner of one of the most famous lesbians in the world, she hadn't really been living her life all the way out.
+But as De Rossi would soon admit, as she tottered into the real-deal spotlight as the partner of one of the most famous openly gay women in the world, she hadn't really been living her life all the way out.

-She revealed that just days beforehand she had come out to the last person on her list, her 98 1/2-year-old grandmother in her native Australia, who initially thought she said "Alan," not "Ellen."
+She revealed to The Advocate in 2005 that, just days beforehand, she had come out to the last person on her list, her 98 1/2-year-old grandmother in her native Australia, who initially thought she said "Alan," not "Ellen."

-Ellen DeGeneres' public coming out, meanwhile, occurred on the April 14, 1997, cover of TIME magazine, so she was fully aware of how much of a conversation just living one's truth could start.
+DeGeneres' public coming out, meanwhile, occurred on the April 14, 1997, cover of TIME magazine, so she was fully aware of how much of a conversation simply living one's truth could start.

 "She was so courageous and so loud in '97, and now she is doing something that is more subliminal," de Rossi said admiringly.
 "She's changing the world, she really is, and it's exciting to be a part of that."
-She admitted to The Advocate, "It's hard having a relationship that's public.
+She added, "It's hard having a relationship that's public.
 It's hard living a life that's somewhat public, and hard when you put that life together with someone who is so famous and so loved and admired.
 It's also real exciting."

-"We were just supposed to be together," Ellen added.
+"We were just supposed to be together," the still fairly new talk show host said.
 "It was a tough decision.
 I was physically getting sick because I was trying not to say anything.
 So I told Alex and she told Francesca.
 It was really hard to uproot everything."